 Imani’s peers experienced transformation, too.
 High school student Wisdom Sanouvi-Awoga says, “I don’t think I can thank them enough.
-They gave me the chance to do something productive over the summer, to learn about my own interests and figure out how I want to pave my future.
+They gave me a chance to do something productive over the summer, to learn about my own interests and figure out how I want to pave my future.
 They’ve really boosted my love for science and technology.”

 High school student Yanela Gonzalez Sanchez walked away with a vision for her future.
 “It really helped me make my decision about my career.
 I decided to go into pharmacology,” she announced.
 Also inspired, undergraduate engineering student Damola Akinola shared his story, “Before this program, I hadn’t been in any formal work experience … I got some programming experience, some testing experience and I got to know a lot about the brain.”